Privacy and GDPR

 After you click delete:

-- The client is immediately hidden from all your lists and searches.
+- The client is hidden immediately from your lists and searches.

-You can also export a complete copy of all your salon's data at once — not just one client, but everything.
+You can also export a complete copy of all your salon data at once -- not one client, but your full administration.
+You do this in Settings:

 - Go to Settings.

-This is useful for your own records, for switching systems, or for compliance purposes.
+The JSON export contains all your tables: clients, appointments, staff, products, invoices, receipts, settings, and more.
+This is useful for your own records, when switching systems, or for compliance purposes.

 How long is data kept?